tests-always-included/restify-router-magic/README.md

     // Result of a GET on /city/Minneapolis?state=MN"
     city: Minneapolis, MN

+TypeScript works here too.

+    // Route is a combined type for both RouteObject and RouteFactory import { Route } from 'restify-router-magic';

+    module.exports: Route = ...

 Express supports other methods as well.
 You're welcome to just add `connect`, `trace`, and all the rest as property names in the exports.
 For methods that have a hyphen you will need to quote them, as in `"m-search"`.